rastasheep/trash-can/README.md

 to avoid confusion with Service model objects (i.e. creating Services and Service Instances within Cloud Foundry).

 By convention, Repository methods return a model object and an error.
-Models are used in both Commands and Repositories to model Cloud Foundry data.
+Models are used in both Commands and Repositories
+//to model Cloud Foundry data.
 This convention provides a consistent method signature across repositories.